Maja Krantz

-Maja Krantz (born 27 March 1987) is a Swedish football defender.
-She previously played in the Damallsvenskan for Linköpings FC, with whom she has also played the UEFA Women's Champions League.
+Maja Krantz (born 27 March 1987) is a Swedish former football defender.
+She previously played in the Damallsvenskan for Linköping FC, with whom she has also played the UEFA Women's Champions League.
 As a junior international she played the 2006 U-19 European Championship.

 Aged 17, Krantz had joined Stattena from Högaborgs BK for the 2004 season.
-She signed for Linköpings ahead of the 2007 campaign.
+She signed for Linköping, ahead of the 2007 campaign.

 In January 2016 Krantz transferred to Notts County of the English FA WSL.

-Maja Krantz is currently married to former teammate and current head coach for Arsenal WFC, Renée Slegers.
+Maja Krantz is married to former teammate and current head coach for Arsenal WFC, Renée Slegers.